Dabble Review - Is Dabble DFS Legit? We Review Dabble's DFS App

 I never ran into any issues myself while testing Dabble, probably because the app is so user-friendly.
 But if you do need customer support, I found that Dabble does a solid job here.

 The best option, in my experience, is the live chat.
-At first, I was skeptical because it's powered by an AI chatbot, which is something you'll also find at many free sweeps cash casinos.
+At first, I was skeptical because it's powered by an AI chatbot, which is something you'll also find at many sweepstakes casinos.
 I figured it would just spit out generic answers, but I was honestly impressed.
 It's clearly trained on a ton of data because it was able to handle both simple and more detailed questions almost instantly - and with way more depth and specificity than I expected.

 If the chatbot can't resolve your issue, you're able to speak with a human agent.
 I was always connected almost immediately, and the agents were knowledgeable and responsive.
 The only drawback is availability: agents are online only from 9 am to 8:30 pm BST.
 A 24/7 option would have been better.